baquer/GATE-and-CSE-Resources-for-Students/README.md

 **For Practice Questions with Solutions
 Click here <a href="https://github.com/baquer/GATE-and-CSE-Resources-for-Students/tree/master/Practice_Papers">GATE Practice Papers with Solutions</a>**

-**For Gate 2019 practice question and test series visit these sites Click here <a href="https://www.geeksforgeeks.org"> Free Test Series</a>**
+**For Gate 2019 practice question and test series .
+Click here <a href="https://www.geeksforgeeks.org"> Free Test Series</a>**